 Blood of Century

 Another member of the Myanmar metalcore cartel, Blood of Century go the route of early-aughts American purveyors like All That Remains or Shadows Falls, with little bit of pretension toward the technical tweaks of Between the Buried and Me.
 The four piece has a three-song EP up on YouTube, and in mid-2017 began the months-long task of tracking for a full length release at a studio in Yangon, laying down bass, guitar, drums and vocals in between festival and club gigs.
-If crowd size and response is any indication of success, live videos of the band to date seem to indicate Blood of Century are a fan favourite at home, playing everywhere from the darkened interiors of cramped dives to the underside of freeway flyovers.
+If crowd size and response is any indication of success, live videos of the band to date seem to indicate Blood of Century are a fan favorite at home, playing everywhere from the darkened interiors of cramped dives to the underside of freeway flyovers.

 Maze of Mara